7 Foods To Prevent A Deadly Blood Clot

 4. Virgin Olive Oil.

 Olive oil is much healthier than vegetable oils for overall cardiovascular health, including the risk of developing blood clots.
-The American Journal of Clinical Nutrition concluded that it’s the phenols in virgin olive oil that can lower the level of a few substances in blood that promote clots.
+The American Journal of Clinical Nutrition concluded that it’s the phenols in virgin olive oil that can lower the level of a few substances in the blood that promote clots.
 It’s super easy to use olive oil for cooking.

 5. Nuts And Whole Grains.